-Bodyscan’s existing published data for 1400 men and 850 women shows average lean mass index (lean mass divided by height-squared) to be almost unchanged up until age 50, and data points as likely to be above the median line as below it up until age 55.
+Bodyscan’s previous data, for 1400 men and 850 women, showed average lean mass index (lean mass divided by height-squared) to be almost unchanged up until age 50, and data points as likely to be above the median line as below it up until age 55.

 It’s only when data beyond age 55 is included that there is a noticeable decreasing trend.
 (Please note the red line on each graph is the median value, not the line of best fit or a trend line.)

-Bodyscan has recently segmented its latest dataset of 2700 men and 1300 women (to be published soon) into four age categories and the results point to the same conclusion.
+Bodyscan has recently segmented its latest dataset of 2700 men and 1300 women into four age categories and the results point to the same conclusion.
 Below are the average (50th percentile) and top quartile (75th percentile) lean mass indices for both sexes.

 For a man 1.78m (5’10”) tall, the difference in lean mass between an LMI of 19.2 and 18.9 is exactly one kilogram.
 The women show no difference in LMI between the youngest and oldest age groups.
 Not what you’d call a cliff edge.

 If you think Bodyscan’s client base is super-fit (it’s not), then for a random population sample, take a quick look at the US NHANES (National Health and Nutrition Examination Survey) data below.
 Its charts show that average LMI (the middle line on both charts) peaks for white men and women as late as 50, and points to about the same LMI at age 70 as at age 20.